viamrobotics/docs/docs/components/camera/transform.md

 **Attributes:**

-- `x_min_px`: The x coordinate of the first point that specifies the rectangular area to crop the image to.
+- `x_min_px`: The x coordinate of the top left point of the rectangular area to crop the image to.
-- `y_min_px`: The y coordinate of the first point that specifies the rectangular area to crop the image to.
+- `y_min_px`: The y coordinate of the top left point of the rectangular area to crop the image to.
-- `x_max_px`: The x coordinate of the second point that specifies the rectangular area to crop the image to.
+- `x_max_px`: The x coordinate of the bottom right point of the rectangular area to crop the image to.
-- `y_max_px`: The y coordinate of the second point that specifies the rectangular area to crop the image to.
+- `y_max_px`: The y coordinate of the bottom right point of the rectangular area to crop the image to.

 {{% /tab %}}